iPhone 8 Rumor Roundup—Here's the Latest on Apple's 10th Anniversary Smartphone

 At any rate, it's very fascinating to see what Apple ultimately decides on, whether it stays the course or veers into something completely different.
 We'll keep you updated as this develops further.

 Wireless charging may finally be realized in the upcoming iPhone 8.
 Back in November, Kuo claimed that there would be multiple manufacturers making the wireless charging modules for the 2017 iPhone models.
 Apple has already perfected wireless charging with Apple Watch, so incorporating some form of it in their 2017 handset makes logical sense, especially if they go for the all-glass design.

-There's substance to back up Ming-Chi Kuo's bold claim.
-RealFace, an Israeli company that specializes in developing software that specializes in cybersecurity and facial recognition/biometrics, was bought by Apple earlier this year for an undisclosed amount.
+There's also substance to back up Kuo's bold claim.
+RealFace, an Israeli company that specializes in developing cybersecurity and facial recognition/biometrics software, was bought by Apple earlier this year for an undisclosed amount.

 According to a report by DigiTimes, Xintec, an affiliate of TSMC, will start mass production of iris recognition chips in 2017.
 If the timing is right, these iris scanners could be implemented on the iPhone 8.

 An iris scanner would complement Apple's already proven Touch ID scanner, and could be used in various ways—from unlocking phones to paying bills online.
 Like a fingerprint, irises are unique to each individual, so the added security could go a long way towards locking down a device that is already incredibly secure.